Sajana-9/Final-project---Provents/README.md

 - `firebase/` – Firebase setup and service integration
 - `models/` – Python AI models for ranking and prioritization

-## 📜 License
+## 📜 License & Usage

-This project is for educational purposes only.
+This project is **not open source**.

+You may view or download the code for **testing and educational purposes only**.
+Please do **not reuse or republish** any part of this code without permission.

+🔒 All rights reserved by Sajana Liyanage.